-However, with the Cycle 1 observations from the James Webb Space Telescope (\emph{JWST}), it appeared that the template basis extrapolated from lower-redshift observations were poor descriptions of galaxies at $z > 10$.
-Several candidates for $z>15$ galaxies were reported using photometric template fitting \citep{10.1093/mnras/stac3472,Castellano_2022, Yan_2022}, but spectroscopic followups and photometric observations at other wavelengths showed that these were much lower-redshift objects \citep{ArrabalHaro2023, Zavala_2023}.
-Additionally, many $z\sim10$ candidates were indeed found to lie at high redshift, but had spectroscopic redshifts $10\%$ to $20\%$ lower than those fitted photometrically \citep{Fujimoto_2023}.
-These discrepancies were strong indicators that revised templates were needed to better describe early galaxies.
+However, with the Cycle 1 observations from the James Webb Space Telescope (JWST), several candidates for $z>15$ galaxies have been reported using photometric template fitting \citep{10.1093/mnras/stac3472, Castellano_2022, Yan_2022}, but spectroscopic follow-ups and photometric observations at other wavelengths have shown that these galaxies are much lower-redshift objects \citep{ArrabalHaro2023, Zavala_2023}.
+Additionally, many $z\sim10$ candidates have indeed been found to lie at high redshift but had spectroscopic redshifts $10\%$ to $20\%$ lower than those fitted photometrically \citep{Fujimoto_2023}.
+These performances can in part be attributed to spectral "dropouts" (e.g., photometric filters returning zero-values), which in effect limits information for higher redshift objects.
+However, these discrepancies also indicate that revised templates could be crucial to probing these early galaxies.

-Several approaches have been taken to revising templates in order to better describe galaxies and their stellar populations at $z \sim 10$.
-Some template sets have been produced based on using astrophysical arguments to choose parameters in stellar population synthesis (SPS) models which should better reflect early galaxies \citep{Steinhardt_2023,Larson_2023,Adams_2022}.
-Alternatively, the approach by \citet{Turner} choose to restrict SPS models to those with younger stellar populations.
-Finally, a hybrid approach consists of taking star formation histories from early-universe simulations and synthesize a stellar population by including an age restriction (see table \ref{tab:templates}, \citealt{Brammer_2008}).
+Several approaches have been taken to revise templates in order to better describe galaxies and their stellar populations at $z \sim 10$.
+Some template sets have been produced based on using astrophysical arguments to choose parameters in stellar population synthesis (SPS) models that should better reflect early galaxies \citep{Steinhardt_2023,Larson_2023,Adams_2022}.
+Alternatively, the approach chosen by Turner (in prep.) restricts SPS models to those with younger stellar populations.
+Finally, a hybrid approach consists of taking star formation histories from early universe simulations and synthesizing a stellar population by including an age restriction (see table \ref{tab:templates}, \citealt{Brammer_2008}).